asastats/docs/code-of-conduct.md

      * a Tasker marks the comment with `:noted:` emoji
 * Reddit
      * A Tasker creates a singleton reply comment containing only `:noted:`
+         * **Fancy Pants Editor**: enter :noted: by adding the command name in between two colons, then highlight it with your mouse, and click the <c> to trigger inline code.
+You will see the text become blue with a gray highlight.
+         * **Markdown Mode**: enter `:noted:` by adding the command name in between two colons and two backticks like \`:command:\`.
      * The other identical comments should be deleted by the commenters or admins
 * Twitter
      * a Tasker creates a retweet containing `:noted:` - which should also contain the original tweet.